“Heidi, can you meet at the end of the day”, an incoming text read.

 “No, nothing happened.
 But I should feel ecstatic.
 I just don’t understand.
 It seems like no matter how hard I’m trying to move on and have fun again, sadness keeps creeping back in.

-My heart sank for her.
-I knew this agony all too well.
+My heart ached for her.
+I knew this agony all too well and felt it was time for me to share a story with her.

 When my kids were much younger, I told her, we owned a beautiful English Bull Dog we called Chansey.
-Named after a Pokemon character (funny how the craze is back again).
+Our youngest son, Haydn had named her after a Pokémon character.

 When Chansey was three our family decided to put a swimming pool in the backyard.

-Three weeks later the safety fence came down.
-The pool was finished and officially open.
+Three weeks later the safety fence came down and I received a call at work that the pool was finished and officially open.

-“Chansey…..Chansey”, I could hear Mike yelling from downstairs.
+Digging around the boy’s dresser drawers, I could hear Mike yelling for the dog downstairs.

 I didn’t think much of it and continued rustling through bedroom drawers for suits.

-“Chansey…Chansey…CHANSEY”, his call seemed a little more serious now.
+Then again, I heard Mike calling, “Chansey…Chansey…CHANSEY”, his tone seemed a little more serious now.

-Alerted by his tone, I ran downstairs to see what all the hollering was about.
+A little worried, I ran downstairs to investigate what all the hollering was about.

-I just stood there frozen.
+I just stood there frozen in my tracks.
 Praying Mike would find her wandering around the yard.

-The weeks that followed Chansey’s death were miserable.
+The weeks that followed Chansey’s death were heartbreaking.

 We missed everything about our beloved Chansey.
 Her excitement when we arrived home.
 Her silly playfulness and even her deathly farts.